Vac meter 1, discrete solid

 Why build your own signal voltmeter?

 gear without being able to build a good signal voltmeter which

 What makes a good signal voltmeter?

-Most voltmeters meters on the market are "digital" multimeters, DMM,
+Most voltmeters meters on the market are "digital" multi-meters,

-and usually hand held units powered by a small 9V battery.
+held units powered by a small 9V battery.